BenNesson/DevBlog/content/posts/scarlet/index.md

 I tracked down the last event in the child process before all the ThreadExit events started firing as the process went down and it suggested, oddly enough, an issue trying to find _fonts_.
 The last couple stack frames before everything went all system-exception-handling were `blink::FontFallbackIterator::Next` calling into `blink::FontCache::CrashWithFontInfo`.

-These frames tell me a few things:
+These frames told me a few things:
-- I know `blink` is part of chromium's layout code, so this is some kind of layout/rendering issue.
+- I knew `blink` was part of chromium's layout code, so this was some kind of layout/rendering issue.
-- `FontFallbackIterator::Next` is suggestive, just by its name:
+- `FontFallbackIterator::Next` was suggestive, just by its name:
-  - "Fallback" suggests something we expect to work isn't working.
+  - "Fallback" suggested something we expected to work wasn't working.
-  - "Iterator" says we've stepped through a number of fallbacks, which suggests a systemic issue (rather than one missing font).
+  - "Iterator" implied we'd stepped through a number of fallbacks, which suggested a systemic issue (rather than one missing font).
-- `CrashWithFontInfo` indicates this is something of a controlled demolition.
-This isn't an invalid memory access or something, this is the system deciding that some state is screwed up beyond its ability to compensate or diagnose, so the only thing it can do is make some notes about that state and trigger a crash.
+- `CrashWithFontInfo` indicated that this was something of a controlled demolition.
+This wasn't an invalid memory access or something, this was the system deciding that some state was screwed up beyond its ability to compensate or diagnose, so the only thing it could do was make some notes about that state and trigger a crash.

 In other words, it looked like during layout, the process was trying to access fonts, failing, and then deciding the only option remaining was to crash.